JowoScript/JowoScript/README.md

 </div>
 </div>

-#### Orang iri dan goblok itu banyak ya di Wikipedia saja ada yg iri
+#### Orang iri dan goblok itu banyak ya di Wikipedia saja ada yg iri jadi males update di Wikipedia

 ##### PT JowoScript Technology Indonesia does not have any open job vacancies and does not need employees because the owner company Muhammad Nurcahyo Pratomo, has been working alone all this time making products.